This article will help you read and understand your pathology report for hemangioma.

 Blood vessels are hollow tubes that move blood around your body.
 Blood vessels that move blood away from the heart and towards the body are called arteries and arterioles.
 Blood vessels that bring blood back to the heart from the body are called veins or venules.
 The smallest blood vessels are called capillaries.
 They move blood inside an organ.

-A hemangioma is a non-cancerous tumour made from abnormal blood vessels.
-Hemangiomas can start anywhere on the body, although they are most commonly found in the skin, head and neck, and liver.
+This kind of tumour can start anywhere on the body, although they are most commonly found in the skin, head and neck, and liver.
 These tumours range in size from very small (1-2 millimeter) very large (over 20 centimeter).